 To help a secular person see the fallacy involved, one might point to a parallel case of the genetic fallacy involving those of his perspective (e.g., “Nobody should accept this particular scientific theory because it was developed by an atheist”).

+The claim of a parallel may be erroneous, especially when the documentation provided is based on an old or undisclosed source.
 For example: “The Egyptians had a trinity.
 They worshiped Osiris, Isis, and Horus, thousands of years before the Father, Son, and Holy Ghost were known” (Robert Ingersoll, Why I Am an Agnostic).
 This is not true.
 The Egyptians had an Ennead—a pantheon of nine major gods and goddesses.
-Osiris, Isis, and Horus were simply three divinities in the pantheon who were closely related by marriage and blood (not surprising, since the Ennead itself was an extended family) and who figured in the same myth cycle.
+Osiris, Isis, and Horus were simply three divinities in the pantheon who were closely related by marriage and blood and who figured in the same myth cycle.
 They did not represent the three persons of a single divine being (the Christian understanding of the Trinity).
 The claim of an Egyptian trinity is simply wrong.
-There is no parallel.

 Even if there is a pagan parallel, that does not mean that there is a causal relationship involved.
 The idea that similar forms are always the result of diffusion from a common source has long been rejected by archaeology and anthropology, and for very good reason: Humans are similar to each other and live in similar (i.e., terrestrial) environments, leading them to have similar cultural artifacts and views.
 For example, Fundamentalists have made much of the fact that Catholic art includes Madonna and Child images and that non-Christian art, all over the world, also frequently includes mother and child images.
 There is nothing sinister in this.

 The fact is that, in every culture, there are mothers who hold their children!
 Sometimes this gets represented in art, including religious art, and it especially is used when a work of art is being done to show the motherhood of an individual.
 Mother-with child-images do not need to be explained by a theory of diffusion from a common, pagan religious source (such as Hislop’s suggestion that such images stem from representations of Semiramis holding Tammuz).
 One need look no further than the fact that mothers holding children is a universal feature of human experience and a convenient way for artists to represent motherhood.

 Even if there is a pagan parallel that is causally related to a non-pagan counterpart, this does not establish which gave rise to the other.
 It may be that the pagan parallel is a late borrowing from a non-pagan source.
 Frequently, the pagan sources we have are so late that they have been shaped in reaction to Jewish and Christian ideas.

 Sometimes it is possible to tell that pagans have been borrowing from non-pagans.
 Other times, it cannot be discerned who is borrowing from whom (or, indeed, if anyone is borrowing from anyone).
 For example: The ideas expressed in the Norse Elder Edda about the end and regeneration of the world were probably influenced by the teachings of Christians with whom the Norse had been in contact for centuries (H. A. Guerber, The Norsemen, 339f).

 Even if there is a pagan parallel to a non-pagan counterpart, that does not mean that the item or concept was enthusiastically or uncritically accepted by non-pagans.
 One must ask how they regarded it.
 Did they regard it as something positive, neutral, or negative?

 For example: Circumcision and the symbol of the cross might be termed “neutral” Jewish and Christian counterparts to pagan parallels.
 It is quite likely that the early Hebrews first encountered the idea of circumcision among neighboring non-Jewish peoples, but that does not mean they regarded it as a religiously good thing for non-Jews to do.
 Circumcision was regarded as a religiously good thing only for Jews because for them it symbolized a special covenant with the one true God (Gen. 17).
 The Hebrew scriptures are silent in a religious appraisal of non-Jewish circumcision.

 Criticism, refutation, and replacement are also the principles behind modern holidays being celebrated to a limited extent around the same time as former pagan holidays.
 In actuality, reports of Christian holidays coinciding with pagan ones are often inaccurate (Christmas does not occur on Saturnalia, for example).
 However, to the extent the phenomenon occurs at all, Christian holidays were introduced to provide a wholesome, non-pagan alternative celebration, which thus critiques and rejects the pagan holiday.

 This is the same process that leads Fundamentalists who are offended at the (inaccurately alleged) pagan derivation of Halloween to introduce alternative “Reformation Day” celebrations for their children.
 (This modern Protestant holiday is based on the fact that the Reformation began when Martin Luther nailed his 95 theses to the church door in Wittenberg, Germany, on October 31, 1517.)
 Another Fundamentalist substitution for Halloween has been “harvest festivals” that celebrate the season of autumn and the gathering of crops.
-These fundamentalist substitutions are no more “pagan” than the celebrations of days or seasons that may have been introduced by earlier Christians.
+These Fundamentalist substitutions are no more “pagan” than the celebrations of days or seasons that may have been introduced by earlier Christians.

 Historical truth prevails

 In the final analysis, nobody has been able to prove these things regarding a doctrine of the Catholic faith, or even its officially authorized practices.
-The charge of paganism just doesn’t work.